Woman Charged With Dragging 5-Year-Old Boy By His Hair At Rush Copley Emergency Room

 The witness recorded the incident on cell phone video, and called 911.
 The boy and a 2-year-old who also was with McNeal at the hospital were placed with a relative Monday night as police investigated.

-McNeal was arrested and charged on Wednesday, and was due to appear in bond court on Thursday.
+McNeal was arrested and charged on Wednesday.
+A Kane County judge set her bond at $100,000 on Thursday.
+She was due to return to court on Jan 24.

 Police did not say how McNeal is related to the boys.